Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

 # Exercise 2: Azure AD Domain Services

+To deploy a Windows Virtual Desktop environment, we need a pre-created windows domain (e.g: contoso.com).
+This can be created by using one of the following methods:
+1. Azure Active Directory Domain Services (AADDS)
+2. Windows Active Directory
+In this lab, we are using AADDS, which is an Azure PaaS resource.
+It will host the Windows domain needed to create the WVD session hosts.
+By default, the domain name used in AADDS will be your Azure Tenant name (e.g: ***azurehol1057.onmicrosoft.com***)

 ### **Task 1: Create prerequisites for AADDS**

+**A.**	Register Microsoft.AAD Resource Provider
+The resource provider Microsoft.AAD should be registered in our subscription to deploy AADDS.
+If it is not already registered, we need to register it from the Azure portal.

 1. Navigate **Azure Portal** (https://portal.azure.com) in your browser.